cockroachdb/docs/v2.1/start-a-local-cluster-in-docker.md

 These commands add two more containers and start CockroachDB nodes inside them, joining them to the first node.
 There are only a few differences to note from step 2:

 - `-v`: This flag mounts a host directory as a data volume.
 Data and logs for these nodes will be stored in `Users/<username>/cockroach-data/roach2` and `Users/<username>/cockroach-data/roach3` on the host and will persist after the containers are stopped or deleted.
 - `--join`: This flag joins the new nodes to the cluster, using the first container's `hostname`.
-Note that since each node is in a unique container, using identical default ports won’t cause conflicts.
+Note that since each node is in a unique container, using identical default ports will not cause conflicts.

 ## Step 4.
 Test the cluster